Becram/pngk-project/README.md

 viii. ``07_kolibri:`` Script to install kolibri and create systemd service.
 Kolibri is used to to serve the Khan Academy (20 GB) and Phet Simulation(~500 MB) Activity.

-ix. ``08_restore_pixel:`` Some times students mistakenly might delete menubar which is ver hard to restore for non techies, so this script will add a script to restore the panel.
+ix. ``08_restore_pixel:`` Sometimes students  might mistakenly delete menubar which is very hard to restore for non techies, so this script will add a script to restore the panel.
 Just run ``sudo restore`` in terminal to retore the panel.

 x. ``09_supervisor:`` Configure supervisor to access the kiwix server service.

 xi. ``10_disable_bluetooth`` Since we wont be needing the bluetooth we disable it.

 ### NB.
-Though provision script runs all scripts you may also run individual one by one,
+Though provision script runs all scripts, you may also run individual one by one,